chrispahm/vorgewende/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

-Modul zur automatischen Berechnung von Vorgewenden aus GeoJSON Teilflaechen / Module for automatic headland calculation from GeoJSON plots
+Modul zur automatischen Berechnung von Vorgewenden aus GeoJSON Teilflaechen / Module for automatic headland calculation from GeoJSON plots.
+Works in NodeJS and in the browser.

 ## Install
 The script is still in beta phase, to install simply clone this repo.